The internet's full of packing guides for every possible trip - what to wear hiking, what to bring camping, capsule wardrobes for a European summer.

 What to bring: You absolutely must bring a warm fleece or a light jacket.
 Trust me on this, you will be glad you have it once we are out on the water.

-Winter adventures (June to August)
+Winter (June to August)

 A winter paddle is breathtaking - the air is crisp, the sky is often full of stars, and there’s a level of stillness you only get on a cold night.
 It’s one of my favourite times to be out, but you have to dress for it.

 What to wear: Start with thermal base layers (top and bottom).
 A good fleece or wool jumper for your mid-layer, and warm trousers.
-Thick wool socks are a good idea too!
+Thick wool socks are a good idea, too!

 What to bring: A warm beanie is non-negotiable, and an insulated jacket will keep you extra toasty.